Easy Access Services FAQs

 - What happens to my manual wheelchair?

-Your wheelchair will be stowed in the luggage compartment by a Greyhound Australia staff member.
+Your wheelchair will be stowed in the luggage compartment by a Greyhound Australia team member.

 What is the configuration of the 'easy access' coach Lifter and internal seating?

-The Lifter in the 'easy access' coaches consists of two platforms, with the platform closest to the coach being the load bearing platform.
-The 2nd section (outer) platform folds out from the load bearing platform and is not certified as load bearing.
+The lifts in the 'Easy Access' coaches consist of two platforms, with the platform closest to the coach being the load bearing platform.
+The second (outer) platform folds out from the load bearing platform and is not certified as load bearing.

-Inside the 'easy access' coach, the height of the seating off the floor is 460 mm, the manoeuvrability space between the 'easy access' seat and the seat back of the seat in front is 780 mm.
+Inside the 'Easy Access' coach, the height of the seating off the floor is 460mm, and the manoeuvrability space between the 'Easy Access' seat and the back of the seat in front is 780mm.

 - What if my wheelchair is outside these dimensions?

-If the Greyhound Australia staff member cannot safely load you and your wheelchair onto the Coach, we apologise but we will not be able to convey you on this service.
+If the Greyhound Australia team member cannot safely load you and your wheelchair onto the coach, we apologise but we will not be able to convey you on the service.
 Please ask to have your ticket open dated and we will be very happy to have you travel on a future service when your wheelchair is within the dimension restrictions.

 - What if I cannot move myself from my wheelchair onto the coach seat?

-It is a safety requirement to travel with us that you must be seated in the coach seat.
-Greyhound Australia does not have the engineered anchor devices to safely secure your wheelchair and prevent it from moving during the journey, so you must be able to relocate to the fixed coach seat.
-If you can not do this, we apologise, but we do not consider it safe for you to be conveyed on this Service.
+It is a safety requirement to travel with us that you must be seated in the coach seat for most of our services.
+Select services feature engineered anchor devices to safely secure your wheelchair and prevent it from moving during the journey, however if your service does not have this feature you must be able to relocate to the fixed coach seat unaided or with the assistance of your carer.

-- Can my Chaperone or the Driver ride with me on the lift?
+- Can my carer or the driver ride with me on the lift?

-No. The lift has no safety features to cater for a 2nd standing person riding on the lift, nor is there sufficient space on the weight bearing platform.
+No. The lift has no safety features to cater for a second standing person riding on the lift, nor is there sufficient space on the load bearing platform.

 - Who gets my manual wheelchair when I need to disembark?

-The Greyhound Australia staff member will retrieve your wheelchair from the under floor luggage area, and bring it up to you on the lift
+The Greyhound Australia team member will retrieve your wheelchair from the under-floor luggage area and bring it up to you on the lift.

 - What if the surface where I disembark is not safe to load/unload?

-(e.g. the surface is sloping or uneven, slippery, boggy or considered unsafe) the Driver will attempt to find a safe location to load/unload you.
+If the surface is sloping or uneven, slippery, boggy, or otherwise considered unsafe, the driver will attempt to find a safe location to load/unload you.

 - What if I need to go to the toilet en route?